Sickle cell disease: Genetics

 β-globin is encoded by the HBB gene on human chromosome 11; mutations in this gene produce variants of the protein which are implicated with abnormal hemoglobins.
-The mutation that causes sickle cell disease results in an abnormal hemoglobin known as hemoglobin S (HbS), which replaces HbA in adults.
+The mutation that causes sickle cell disease results in an abnormal haemoglobin known as haemoglobin S (HbS), which replaces HbA in adults.
 The human genome contains a pair of genes for β-globin; in people with sickle cell disease, both genes are affected, and the erythropoietic cells in the bone marrow will only create HbS.
 In people with sickle cell trait, only one gene is abnormal; erythropoiesis generates a mixture of normal HbA and sickle HbS.
 The person has very few, if any, symptoms of sickle cell disease but carries the gene and can pass it on to their children.